 When your child suffers, you suffer.

 Families often have questions about what therapy entails and what to expect.
-I provide a safe space for children, teenagers and parents to work through difficulties related to physical and emotional pain.
+I provide a safe space for tweens, teens and parents to work through difficulties related to physical and emotional pain.
 My approach is warm, empathic and direct.
 I believe that every child is unique, and tailor treatment goals to reflect these specific needs.
 I use evidence-based treatments (therapies rooted in science and robust research) such as Cognitive Behavioral Therapy, mindfulness, relaxation training and other skills-based interventions to address emotional and physical difficulties.
-These interventions teach teens how to cope with pain and other stressors as they arise, and to apply these skills to situations throughout their lives.
+These interventions teach youths how to cope with pain and other stressors as they arise, and to apply these skills to situations for the rest of their lives.

-As an integrative doctor, I subscribe to the biopsychosocial model of health - which holds that health and illness are attributable to biological (genetic, chemical), psychological (mood, personality, behavior), and social factors (friends, school, culture, family).
-This means that I treat your child as a whole person, not just an injury or illness.
+As an integrative doctor, I subscribe to the biopsychosocial model of health.
+This model holds that health and illness are attributable to biological (genetic, chemical), psychological (personality, behavior, mood), and social factors (culture, family, friends, school).
+This means that I treat your child as a whole person, not just an illness or condition.